-As the dry season bites across the eastern states and the long-term outlook predicts more of the same, we look ahead for what autumn lambers can expect in the new year.
-The lack of a substantial rainfall for the rest of summer may see a marked reduction in pasture quality and quantity and make it difficult to satisfy energy requirements of pregnant ewes from six weeks pre-lambing until peak lactation (3 to 4 weeks post-lambing).
+As the dry season bites across the eastern states and the long-term outlook predicts more of the same, we need to start planning for a dry winter.
+The lack of substantial rainfall throughout autumn has seen a marked reduction in pasture quality and quantity, making it difficult to satisfy the energy requirements of pregnant and lactating ewes.

 However, there is more to the story than climatic conditions, as a combination of improved husbandry practices through education and better maternal genetics, producers are better able to get higher scanning percentages than they have in the past.